 Hydrogen peroxide can be gotten from almost any local store

 It lowers the pH level of hot tubs

 If your pH level isn't higher than 7, hydrogen peroxide won't be effective

 How Long Does It Take To Lower Chlorine In Hot Tubs?

 Yes, chlorine is naturally used to kill germs and bacteria in hot tub water, spa water and pool water.
-However, excess levels of sanitizers like bromine and chlorine causes damage to not just your health but your tub as well.
-If you ever happen to over-chlorinate your tub by mistake, many options are available to filter out the excess chlorine.
+However, excess levels of sanitizers like bromine and chlorine cause damage to not just your health but your tub as well.
+If you happen to over-chlorinate your tub by mistake, many options are available to filter out the excess chlorine.

 Lowering the chlorine levels of your tub water isn't up for debate unless, of course, you don't want to have an enjoyable experience.
-Check out our website for more information and a wide list of chemicals for your hot tubs.
+Check out our website for more information and a wide list of chemicals for hot tubs.